rkcosmos/Location_Trilateration/README.md

 # Location_Trilateration

-Deriving exact location from cell towers signal's strength
+A simple trilateration algorithm for deriving precised location from cell-towers signal's strength